Level of Study

 Compulsory Assignments and Attendance

-Regular attendance of the course exercises including presentation of own solutions.
+At least 1/3 attendance of the lectures and regular attendance at the exercises including presentation of own solutions.

 (Valid for four semesters: The semester mandatory activities have been approved and the three following semesters.)

 2 compulsory assignments